 For each discussion of course readings, the relevant team members will be assigned to prepare four to five discussion points for class.
 These discussion points should provide brief background information and should raise issues or questions to help facilitate discussion.
 Each discussion point should be approximately a paragraph in length.
-Students should e-mail their discussion items to the entire class by 9:00 am on the day the readings are due.
+Students should e-mail their discussion items to the entire 24 hours before class meets.
 All students should make a copy of these before class so that we will have them to aid discussion and note-keeping for the course.